Check mysql-database-metrics¶

 client

-are skipped unconditionally.
-Default: .
-Example:
+schemas are skipped unconditionally.
+Case-sensitive by

-Useful for muting noisy temporary or backup tables
+mute noisy temporary and backup tables that

-that legitimately differ from the schema-wide
+legitimately differ from the schema-wide engine or

 --lengthy Extended reporting.
 Default: False